Why Sleep Matters

 #2.
 Unlocking Potential: Every other aspiration becomes more doable!

-We cannot sleep our way out of poor nutrition or lack of movement and meaningful connections but sleep can help us follow through on our goals for better nutrition, movement, and the motivation to connect!
+We cannot sleep our way out of poor nutrition or lack of movement and meaningful connections but sleep can help us follow through on our goals for all three and everything else we aspire to!

-Sleep is a superpower that unlocks our potential.
-It makes everything else more doable!
+Sleep is a superpower - It unlocks our potential and makes everything else more doable!

 Sleep's Nightly Rest, Repair and Restore Functions